lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 <!-- prettier-ignore -->
 {{% /proposition %}}

-The definition of the rewrite of $o$ into a graph $G_R$ behaves as one would expect---the only subtleties relate to the handling of non-linear (i.e. copyable) values at the boundary of the rewrite.
-The following example illustrates some of these edges cases.
+The definition of the rewrite of $o$ into a graph $G_R$ behaves as one would expect---the only subtleties relate to handling non-linear (i.e. copyable) values at the boundary of the rewrite.
+The following example illustrates some of these edge cases.

 <!-- prettier-ignore-start -->
 {{% figure